rieske/dbtest/README.md

 ## Postgres

+Postgres container from testcontainers library by default disables `fsync` which provides similar speed boost as tmpfs by not flushing the changes to disk and keeping everything in memory.
+Still, my experiments show that both `fsync off` and `tmpfs` speed things up even a tiny bit more.

-With Postgres database, we can apply all the migrations once to the default `postgres` schema.
+To solve the migrations problem with Postgres database, we can apply all the migrations once to the default `postgres` schema.
 We can then use this database as a [template](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html) to cheaply copy the fresh state to a new database for each test.

+## MySql

+MySql does not have built in way to copy a database from a template like Postgres.
+We can work around this by applying the migrations to a database once, then dumping it to a sql file and ingesting this file in a new database each time.
+This way, we apply only a single migration that represents the latest state per test run instead of applying all migrations every time.